webplatform/docs-wpd/Architecture/Topics/index.md

 Most articles have a form section for Topics that can be checked off.
 This form section is automatically generated based on which categories have the Topics category on them.

+You can see which topics there are either by viewing that part of any page editing form or this list: [[:Category:Topics]].

 {{TODO | Document guidelines for creating new Topics and how.}}